becdetat/belfryimages.github.com/_posts/2012-04-29-setting-up-mef.md

 All the assemblies need to reference `System.ComponentModel.Composition`.
 As an aside, have you installed the [`PowerCommands`](http://visualstudiogallery.msdn.microsoft.com/e5f41ad9-4edc-4912-bca3-91147db95b99/) extension for Visual Studio 2010?
 It lets you copy and paste project references within the Solution Explorer.
 Groovy.

 All the contract endpoints (the interfaces that will be imported using MEF) need to have the `InheritedExport` attribute added to the interface.
-In this example, that is all of the interfaces in **Contracts**.
+In this example, that means all of the interfaces in **Contracts**.
 Here is what `IHelloWorldPlugin` should look like with the `InheritedExport` attribute:

 	[InheritedExport]
 	public interface IHelloWorldPlugin : IPlugin